affordablemobiles/GServerlessSupportLaravel/docs/client-side-error-reporting.md

 ## Features

 * **Seamless Integration with Google Cloud**: Client-side errors are reported directly to Google Cloud Error Reporting, appearing alongside your server-side exceptions.
 * **Correlated Logging**: Errors are logged against the `traceId` of the initial page load request.
-This allows you to easily find all client-side errors generated from a specific server request in the Cloud Logging console.
+This allows you to easily find all client-side errors generated from a specific server request in the Log Viewer.
 * **User Tracking**: When configured, a user identifier is sent with each error report, allowing you to see how many users are affected by a specific issue directly within the Error Reporting UI.

 ## Installation & Setup